rsljr/rsljr.github.io/_pages/cv.md

 ## Conference Papers ##

+Leonel, R., & Fabian, F. (2019). *Who is Included in What Strategic Management Research: A topic analysis by journals and years*.
+To be presented at the Academy of Management Meeting, Boston.

+Rehbein, K., Westermann-Behaylo, M., Perrault, E., & Leonel, R. (2019). *Social Activism Through E-Petitions: Predicting Activists' Targeting Petitions and Firm Responses*.
+To be presented at the Academy of Management Meeting, Boston.

 Leonel, R., & Fabian, F. (2019). *Research topics in Strategy: North America versus Europe*.
 MMRC 2019: Mid-South Management Research Conference, Lexington, KY, 2019.

 Preston, F., & Leonel, R. (2019). *How signals influence citation patterns*.
 SWAM 2019: Southwest Academy Of Management, Houston, TX, 2019.